 2. Lock storage rooms containing documents with covered account information and record retention areas at the end of each workday or when unsupervised.

 3. Clear desks, workstations, work areas, printers, fax machines, and common shared work areas of all documents containing covered account information when not in use.

 4. Documents or computer files containing covered account information will be destroyed in a secure manner.
-University records may only be destroyed in accordance with Policy 129 Records Retention and Disposal of Records.
+University records may only be destroyed in accordance with Policy 129 Records Management and Disposal of Records.

 5. Ensure that office computers, with access to covered account information, are password protected.

 6. Ensure that computer virus protection is up to date.